apigee-labs/rapier/README.md

 Welcome to Rapier - REST APIs from Entities and Relationships.

-The goals of Rapier are to allow REST APIs to be specified with 10x less effort than with other APIs specification languages, and to produce specifications of much higher quality REST APIs.
+The goals of Rapier are to allow REST APIs to be specified with 10x less effort than with other APIs specification languages, and to produce specifications that describe much higher quality REST APIs.
 (Following Fred Brooks, we take consistency as being the primary measure of quality of an API.)

 Rapier takes a data-oriented approach to API design, consistent with the model of REST and the world-wide-web.
 If your mental model of an API is network of HTTP resources identified and located using URLs, you should be confortable with Rapier.
-If your model of a web API consists of 'end-points' with 'parameters' (i.e. a more traditional service-oriented view), you may find the Rapier approach does not fit with your mental model.
+If your model of a web API consists of 'end-points' with 'parameters' (i.e. a more traditional service-oriented model), you may find the Rapier approach does not fit with your mental model.

-You define an API with Rapier by specifying the entities and relationships that describe the resources in YAML.
+You define an API with Rapier by specifying in YAML the entities and relationships that describe the resources of the API.
 The details of the API's
-HTTP messages are deduced from this specification using the standard patterns described in the API spoecifications, plus a few conventions that we have added.
-In the future we will allow more options in selection of conventions - for now they are fixed.
+HTTP messages are deduced from this specification using the standard patterns described in the HTTP standard specifications, plus a few conventions that we have added.
+In the future we will allow more options for these conventions - for now they are mostly fixed.

-Here is a 'Hello-world' example:
+Here is a 'Hello-world' example in Rapier:

     info:
         title: Hello message